 Let’s say you want to travel from Bangkok to Phuket cheaply by bus, you enter your travel dates – search – and the results return several options including a direct bus from Bangkok to Phuket for 600+ baht.
 When you book your ticket you receive clear instructions about the bus terminal location and how to get there, and what to do with your booking voucher when you arrive at the terminal.

 Direct routes from A to B in Thailand are not always available.
-Example, if you want to go from Chiang Mai to Pattaya by bus, the results only show flights from Chaing Mai to Pattaya.
-The solution is to first search for options from Chiang Mai to Bangkok which shows results for plane – bus and train.
-You then search Bangkok to Pattaya which will give you results for bus to Pattaya from Bangkok.
+For example, if you want to go from Chiang Mai to Pattaya by bus, the results only show flights from Chaing Mai to Pattaya.
+The solution is to first search for options from Chiang Mai to Bangkok which shows results for planes, buses, and trains.
+You then search Bangkok to Pattaya which will give you results for the bus to Pattaya from Bangkok.